RFK Jr.'s MAHA report on children's health leaves something out: nicotine

 That was of grave concern to Daniels, because nicotine and the chemicals vaped with it, hooked and nearly killed one of her children three years ago.
 Her child spent six brutal weeks in the hospital with EVALI, a lung injury caused by e-cigarette use.
 "They had about six tubes in their lungs at one point, draining fluid out — three on each side with machines on either side of the bed."

 Health Secretary Robert F. Kennedy Jr. says the strategy is "mobilizing every part of government to confront the childhood chronic disease epidemic."
 The administration's list of recommendations in its report calls for public-service campaigns about the risks of alcohol, controlled substances, and vaping.
-It also recommends continued crack downs on illegally imported vapes, and it announced a $86 million seizure of e-cigarettes last week.
+It also recommends continued crack downs on illegally imported vapes, and the health agency announced an $86 million seizure of e-cigarettes last week.

 NPR has reached out to the Department of Health and Human Services for comment.